15 Surprising Staircase Accident Statistics (2023 Update)

 (PUBMED)

-There were over 1466 reported cases of pregnant women falling down the stairs between 2008 and 2017.
-While most of these falls in pregnant women didn’t cause extreme injuries, make sure to visit a doctor to avoid any possible complications if it happens to you or your loved one while pregnant.
+Over 1466 reported cases of pregnant women falling down the stairs occurred between 2008 and 2017.
+While most of these falls in pregnant women didn’t cause extreme injuries, it’s best to visit a doctor to avoid any possible complications if it happens to you or your loved one while pregnant.

 11. Accidents from falling happen daily for people aged over 65 and most of these are staircase-related accidents.